 Both acute and chronic bronchitis are recognizable through several symptoms:

-- a persistent cough producing yellow or green mucus
+- a persistent cough which may produce yellow or green sputum

-- rattling breathing (which develops when the air flows past the mucus)
+- rattling breathing (manifest when the air flows past the accumulated mucus)

 - chest pain